rchillard/rchillard.com/src/pages/2018/11-17-breaking-the-blog.md

 `
 ```

-However, it took me several hours of investigation and tracing back through how Gatsby and React work (neither of which I really understand very well yet).
+However, it took me several hours of investigation and tracing back through how Gatsby and React work (neither of which I really understand very well yet) to track down the issue and resolve it.
 So, what's the lesson learned here?

 ## Lesson Learned
 A component driven frontend is massively powerful, because it is abstracted enough that your code is very [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 Only a few lines of code (44 for my current blog post template) can generate pages upon pages of blog posts resulting in thousands of lines of HTML/CSS, but untested work can and will break big portions of a site.